Are you curious about the eXp Realty commission split and other fees associated with becoming an eXp agent, broker, or team leader?

-An example of this would be that you sell 35 transactions at an average commission income of $6,000 per transaction.
-You would cap at 14 transactions.
-You would pay $250 per transaction for transactions 15-35 equaling $5000 in capped status transaction fees.
-Therefore, if you met the cultural goals of eXp Realty detailed below, you’d qualify for ICON agent Status.
+An example of this would be selling 35 transactions at an average commission income of $6,000 per transaction.
+You would cap at 14 deals.
+You would pay $250 per transaction for deals 15-35, equaling $5000 in capped status transaction fees.
+Therefore, if you met the cultural goals of eXp Realty detailed below, you'd qualify for ICON agent Status.

 $500,000 Annual Gross Commission Income Plus ICON Qualifying Fee

-The second way you could qualify to become an ICON agent is by achieving an “Annual gross commission income of $500,000 or more with a minimum of 10 closed transactions and payment of an “ICON Qualifying Fee” equal to $5,000 less capped transaction fees paid during the same anniversary year.
+The second way you could qualify to become an ICON agent is by achieving an "Annual gross commission income of $500,000 or more with a minimum of 10 closed transactions and payment of an "ICON Qualifying Fee."
+This fee is equal to $5,000 less capped transaction fees paid during the same anniversary year.

-The last part to becoming an ICON agent is to “Demonstrate company culture through giving back by Teaching a class, serving on a panel or serving on a committee.
-Also, an ICON agent must have a willingness to promote eXp Realty within their community.”
+The last part of becoming an ICON agent is to "Demonstrate company culture by giving back by teaching a class, serving on a panel, or serving on a committee.
+Also, an ICON agent must have a willingness to promote eXp Realty within their community."

 In conclusion, the eXp Realty Commission Split is very generous compared to the majority of brokerages out there.
-Especially when you consider the ICON Agent Program, eXp Realty is truly unique.
-Combine this with all the tools and training that eXp Realty provides to real estate agents and you get a great opportunity to grow your career in real estate.
+Especially when you consider the ICON Agent Program, eXp Realty is genuinely unique.
+Combine this with all the tools and training that eXp Realty provides to real estate agents, and you get an excellent opportunity to grow your career in real estate.

 Do you have any questions related to the eXp Realty Commission Split?
 Put them in the comments below and I would be happy to answer them.